mrOranger/Javascript/Typescript/README.md

 let anotherVariable: string = variable; // Compile time errr ...
 ```

-from another persective, `unknown` is a safety way to declare a variable as generic, without kwnowing which one will be the type for it.
+from another perfective, `unknown` is a safety way to declare a variable as generic, without knowing which one will be the type for it.

 ### Never